Simple1912/Docker-php-mysql-apache-Tutorial-osSec1Group10/page2.md

 2. Load balancing.
 There are two types of load balancing strategies provided by Nginx: built-in strategies and extended strategies.
 3. web cache, Nginx can cache different files differently, with flexible configuration, and supports FastCGI_Cache, which is mainly used to cache FastCGI dynamic programs.
 In conjunction with the third-party ngx_cache_purge, the content of the URL cache can be added or deleted.

+# Advantages of Nginx over Apache:

+1.High concurrent response performance is very good, the official Nginx processing static files concurrently 5w/s
+2.Reverse proxy performance is very strong. (can be used for load balancing)
+3.Low memory and cpu usage.
+(1/5-1/10 for Apache)
+4.There is a health check function for backend services.
+5.Support PHP cgi mode and fastcgi mode.
+6.The configuration code is concise and easy to use.

 Nginx configuration file structure: